RetroStack/TRS-80-Model-I-Power-Supply-New/README.md

 1. 3D print the case (lid and base) or order it from a manufacturer.
 2.  a.
 If 3D printed with PLA or similar material, use a soldering iron to set the knurled nuts.
 You can purchase a set of tools to simplify this, but a soldering iron is sufficient.

     b.
-If 3D printed with resin, drill out a bit more space at all six locations and set the knurled nuts with super glue.
-Be careful not to cover the threads, as this will cause problems when screwing things in later.
+If 3D printed with resin, set the knurled nuts with super glue or similar.
+Be careful not to cover the threads with glue, as this will cause problems when screwing things in later on.
 Wait until the glue is fully set before moving on.

 ![3D Case](/Images/3DPrint_Top.png)

 4. Paint the lettering on the top.
 I achieved good results using a foam brush or Q-tip.
 Optionally, apply a clear coat to protect the paint from wearing off.
+5. (Optional) If the label object is printed with a plain lid, simply glue the label on top of the lid.

 **Electronics**